RyanNgWH/homelab-opentofu-templates/README.md

 ## EFI-Disk & Secure boot

 The NAS instance requires secure boot to be turned off (as zfs is built on dkms), however, it is enabled by default as `pre_enrolled_keys` is enabled for the EFI-Disk.
-This currently cannot be automated as of bpg/proxmox v0.60.1 and has to be manually turned off in the bios.
+This option can be modified, but requires `tofu apply` to be called a second time as the intial clone of the template does not apply the configuration.
+Additionally, the old EFI disk will not be automatically deleted so manual deletion of the unused disk from the GUI is required.

 # To-Do